bookofproofs/bookofproofs.github.io/_sources/history/20th-century/haantjes.md

 * By the time this paper was published, Haantjes was already working as an assistant to Jan Schouten at Delft University.
 * Schouten and Haantjes published two joint papers in 1934, namely Generelle Feldtheorie.
 * In 1936 Haantjes and Jan Schouten were co-authors of the article On the theory of the geometric object which was published in the Proceedings of the Edinburgh Mathematical Society.
-* On 4 April 1939 Haantjes married Marie Antoinette Mulder in Leiden.
-* At the time of the marriage, Haantjes was 29 years old and his wife Marie was 24.
-* They had four children, the eldest being Hanneke Haantjes (1940-2007).
 * Marie Antoinette Haantjes died in 2001.
 * Haantjes gave his inaugural lecture Over enige grondbegrippen uit de meetkunde Ⓣ(On some basic concepts of geometry) in Leiden on 28 May 1948.
 * Haantjes published over 50 papers in his short career and we will now look at the titles and give a short extract from a review, of a few of these.